Trauma screenings and teacher trainings: How Virginia schools are trying to boost students’ mental health

 “Schools are the de facto mental health system for kids, especially now,” Golberstein said.
 “So not having in-person resources for kids is making all of this so much harder.”

-In Alexandria, all students in the system will receive devices ahead of the start of the 2020-2021 school year.
+In Alexandria, all students in the system were to receive devices this week, ahead of the start of the 2020-2021 school year.
 And officials say they are working to ensure that all families have access to the Internet — a target they expect to hit by Tuesday, the first day of virtual school.

 Schools will deliver the trauma survey to students in late September or early October, said Darrell Sampson, Alexandria’s executive director of student support teams.
 He said he feels confident every family that wants to will be able to participate.
 Still, parents can also choose to bar their student from taking the survey, an option schools must offer under Virginia law.
 Families have 30 days to decide; all they need do to opt out is click a link online.